 While running a restaurant business provides its owners with more creative freedom, it’s often better to adopt tried-and-true practices rather than reinvent the wheel.
 In this way, you’re less likely to make any unnecessary risks that won’t guarantee the desired return on your investment, and as a result, keep the restaurant in good financial health.

 Running a restaurant is a lot more challenging than it seems.
-But by following the tips listed above, not only are you minimising your chances of encountering any potential problems that arise but you’re also far more likely to create more opportunities for your restaurant business to achieve the desired success.
+But by following the tips listed above, not only are you minimizing your chances of encountering any potential problems that arise but you’re also far more likely to create more opportunities for your restaurant business to achieve the desired success.